Windlesham

-Windlesham is a village in the Surrey Heath borough of Surrey, England, approximately 25 mi south west of central London.
+Windlesham is a geographically-large village in the Surrey Heath borough of Surrey, England, approximately 25 mi south west of central London.
 Its name derives from the Windle Brook, which runs south of the village into Chobham, and the common suffix 'ham', the Old English word for 'homestead'.
-The civil parish of Windlesham has a population of 17,000 and includes the neighbouring villages of Bagshot and Lightwater.
+The village of Windlesham has a population of around 4,000, while the civil parish of Windlesham has a population of 17,000 and includes the much larger neighbouring villages of Bagshot and Lightwater.

 Windlesham Arboretum, which covers an area of approximately 1 km2, is on the south side of the M3 motorway.
-Access to the motorway is via junction 3 and the nearest railway station is at Bagshot.
+Access to the motorway is via Junction 3.
+The nearest railway stations are Sunningdale and Bagshot, with Sunningdale offering the most frequent services for London Waterloo on the Waterloo–Reading line.

 History

-The neighbourhood has yielded bronze implements, now in the Archaeological Society's Museum, Guildford, and a certain number of neolithic flints.
+The neighbourhood has yielded bronze implements, now in the Archaeological Society's Museum, Guildford, and a number of Neolithic flints.

 Windlesham was once a small community within Windsor Great Park, built as a remote farming settlement around undulating heath, similar to Sunninghill.
-At Ribs Down in the north in private Updown Court and adjoining gardens land reaches 99 metres above sea level with a minimum descent (notch/col) of 31 metres, ranking 35th of 36 Surrey hills listed in the national hill-climbing database and the tallest private hill in Surrey.
+At Ribs Down in the north in private Updown Court (now called Oakwood) and adjoining gardens, land reaches 99 metres above sea level with a minimum descent (notch/col) of 31 metres, ranking 35th of 36 Surrey hills listed in the national hill-climbing database and the tallest private hill in Surrey.

 This corner of the county appears, from absence of notice in the Domesday Book of 1086, to have been very sparsely inhabited.
 Of Windlesham, Malden wrote:

 Windlesham Manor appears among the manors granted to Westminster by Edward the Confessor in his foundation charter.
 It was apparently transferred to the small local Broomhall Convent at an unknown date.

 Newark Priory had a grant of land in Windlesham in 1256, and had the advowson (right to appoint the vicar) of the church.